 2. Purchase and Sale

 The contract incorporates these conditions.
-Accordingly goods shall be sold by the seller and bought by the purchaser on the terms and conditions stated in these conditions and on the terms and conditions stated in the contract but declaring that if anything in the contract is inconsistent with these conditions then these conditions shall prevail unless what is inconsistent is contained in any document issued by the seller or in any document issued by the purchaser, the terms of which have been expressly accepted by the seller as varying these conditions.
-Neither the contract nor these conditions may be varied except by agreement in writing signed by the persons having authority to do so on behalf of the seller and the purchaser.
+Accordingly goods shall be sold by the seller and brought by the purchaser on terms and conditions stated in these conditions and on the terms and conditions stated in the contract be declaring that if anything in the contract is inconsistent with these conditions then these conditions shall prevail unless what is inconsistent is contains in any document issued by the seller or in any document issued by the purchaser, the terms of which have been expressly accepted by the seller as varying these conditions.
+Neither the contract nor these conditions may be varied expect by agreement in writing, signed the persons having authority to do so on behalf of the seller and the purchaser.

-Without prejudice to any rights it may have under any law to terminate the contract and without prejudice to rights it may have for damages or compensation, the seller may terminate the contract by notice to the purchaser if: (i) The purchaser fails to make any payment due under the contract on the date or otherwise breaches or fails to perform any obligation to the contract to be performed on its part. (ii) The purchaser becomes apparently insolvent or being a company is unable to pay its debts or summons a meeting of creditors to pass any resolution for winding-up or has a petition for liquidation presented against it or has a receiver or administrator appointed to it or to any part of its assets. (iii) The purchaser may not cancel the contract unless the seller agrees upon the purchaser first indemnifying the seller against any loss, damage or expense (including loss of profit) which the seller may suffer or incur as a result of cancellation.
+Without prejudice to any rights it may have under any law to terminate the contract and without prejudice to rights it may have for damages or compensation, the seller may terminate the contract by notice to the purchaser if: (i) The purchaser fails to make any payment due under the contract to be performed on its part. (ii) The purchaser becomes apparently insolvent or being a company is unable to pay its debts or summons a meeting of creditors to pass any resolution for winding-up or has a petition for liquidation presented against it or has a receiver or administrator appointed to it or to any part of its assets. (iii) The purchaser may not cancel the contract unless the seller agrees upon the purchaser first indemnifying the seller against any loss, damage or expense (including loss of profit) which the seller may suffer or incur as a result of cancellation.

-(i) Any notice to be given by either party to the other under the contract shall be in writing and may be delivered by hand or sent by first class Recorded Delivery post to the address of the other party as given in the contract or to such other address as may have been intimated to the other party in terms of this clause.
-The notice shall be deemed to have been served on the day of delivery, or, in the case of posting, on the second day following the date of posting. (ii) No waiver by the seller of any breach of the contract shall bar the seller from taking steps in respect of any subsequent breach of the contract by the purchaser. (iii) If any clause in the contract is held by any competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of the contract and the remainder of the provisions in question shall remain in full force and effect and shall not be affected (iv) The contract shall be governed by Scots Law and the purchaser and seller submit to the jurisdiction of the Scottish courts.
+Any notice given by either party to the other under the contract shall be in writing and delivered by post to the address of the other party as given in the contract or to such other address as may have been intimated to the other party in terms of this clause.
+The notice shall be deemed to have been served on the day of delivery, or, in the case of posting on the second day following the date of posting. (ii) No waiver by the seller of any breach of the contract shall bar the seller from taking steps in respect of any subsequent breach of the contract by the purchaser. (iii) If any clause in the contract is held by any competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of the contract and the reminder of the provisions in questions shall remain in full force and effect and shall not be affected (iv) The contract shall be governed by Scots Law and the purchaser and seller submit to the jurisdiction of the Scottish courts.

-We are happy to exchange or refund merchandise if returned, as soon, within one month and accompanied by a valid receipt.
+The seller is happy to discuss an exchange or refund of goods if notified, as soon, within one month of delivery and accompanied by a valid receipt.
+Goods that have been used will not be permissible for an exchange or refund.
 Returned goods may be subject to a 10% handling charge.
 This does not affect your statutory rights.